 Iskender kebab is just another traditional Turkish way of serving döner.
 It mainly consists of döner meat which is made from thinly sliced and cooked ground lamb or beef.
 The meat is unique in and of itself as it gets cooked vertically.

-This kebab is so popular in Turkey that you will find many restaurants that only serve Iskender!
+This kebab is such a popular food in Turkey that you will find many restaurants that only serve Iskender!
 These are the places that have the tastiest iskender kebabs in the country.
 So if you happen to visit Turkey one day, look for an iskender restaurant to enjoy this out-of-this-world dish.
 And if you are lucky enough to travel to Bursa, eat it at Kebabçı İskender and thank us later.

 What Does Iskender Mean?